zarstensen/VSCodingBuddy/README.md

 </div>

-This is an Visual Studio 2022 extension that makes use of the [OpenAI API](https://platform.openai.com/docs/api-reference), to generate and read out loud (un)helpful messages, whenever a project fails to build, or a runtime exception is hit.
+This is an Visual Studio 2022 extension that makes use of the [OpenAI API](https://platform.openai.com/docs/api-reference), to generate and read out loud messages with a custom personality, whenever a project fails to build, or a runtime exception is hit.

 - [Features](#features)